Devangi111/Osteoarthritis_Classification/readme.md

 Let's train it using simple convolutional neural network as I have declared in the test_nb notebook.

+Please do note one thing that kindly go through the packages those are required to successfully run the notebook.

 Once you train it for 10 epochs you will get to know the accuracy is quite promising.

 Let's try to train it with transfer learning to get more accuracy.